OctopusDeploy/People/Security-Operations/L4-Security-Analyst-Technical-Lead.md

 - I am confident diving head-first into risky or contentious situations with relatively little upfront information and oversight.
 - I proactively identify and work with cross-functional teams to mitigate risks and product vulnerabilities.
 - I stay up to date on the latest trends, platform features, and critical vendor technologies to anticipate and mitigate potential threats.
+- I provide expert-level guidance and support during security incident investigations and post-mortems.
+- I ensure that our Security Information and Event Management (SIEM) system is optimised to ensure we only receive actionable alerts.

 <details>
 <summary>Examples</summary>

-- I led a comprehensive architecture review for a critical project, identifying potential vulnerabilities and proposing a remediation plan that was integrated into the early stages of the project lifecycle.
+- I provided expert input on a critical Pitch or RFC, identifying potential vulnerabilities and influencing decisions for remediation in the early stages of the project lifecycle.
 - I developed and implemented a new threat-hunting program that significantly improved our ability to detect advanced persistent threats (APTs).
 - I represented our organisation at a cybersecurity conference or meetup, presenting our innovative approach to cybersecurity.